rajeshthamarana/visualizing-sorting-techniques/README.md

 # mysort
 visualization of sorting algorithms in p5.js

-this code is written by gireesh naidu
+this code is written by rajesh thamarana